unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 ---
 title: 2D Matrix Bounding Box Checker using DSU and Union-Find in Java 23 using TDD
-subtitle: High level overview of using DSU / Union-Find Algorithm to efficiently detect bounding boxes in a 2D matrix using Java 23.
+subtitle: High level overview of using Disjoint Set Union-Find (DSU) algorithm to efficiently detect bounding boxes in a 2D matrix using Java 23.
 date: 2025-05-03T14:45:04-07:00
 slug: 0cc3279
 draft: false